10 Best Herbal Essential Oils For Laryngitis

 zingiber officinale essential oil

-Zingiber officinale, commonly known as ginger, contains essential oils that have been traditionally used for their anti-inflammatory and soothing properties.
+Zingiber officinale, commonly known as ginger, is a popular herbal plant whose essential oil has been traditionally used for its therapeutic properties.